SimonCzEdu/Whack-A-Z/README.md

 ## Site Structure

 This project is a single-page site.
 Hence there is no need for navigation.
-There was no need for traditional header>main>footer as the site is modeled after game UI.
-With the use of JavaScript I was able to show and hide the content to the user (player) as needed.
+There was no need for a traditional header>main>footer as the site is modeled after the game UI.
+With the use of JavaScript, I was able to show and hide the content to the user (player) as needed.
 I also introduced a tooltip system based `onmousemove` that informs the player what UI elements are and what they intend to do.

 [Back to top](<#contents>)